Stay safe during spring cleaning

 - Go mild: Only use hazardous cleaning agents such as ammonia and bleach when absolutely necessary.
 And never mix the two — you could create a toxic gas.

 - Ventilate: Even if it's chilly outside, open windows to circulate fresh air and help prevent chemical or allergic reactions.

 - Think green: Use homemade or green cleaners to help reduce your exposure to toxic cleaning chemicals.
 If you are considering buying green cleaning products, the United States Environmental Protection Agency (EPA) recommends taking a look at the brands and labels to make sure you are purchasing products that are safe for your family and the environment.

 - Keep cleaning products out of reach: Make sure kids and pets can't get access to them.

 - Be careful with the bucket: Even a couple inches of water can be a drowning risk for small children.
 Keep filled mop buckets away from kids.
 Store buckets empty and upside down.

 - Tread lightly: Walk carefully on just-mopped floors or steer clear until they're completely dry.

 - Allergies?
 Wear rubber gloves and masks along with protective clothing to help prevent irritations and allergic reactions.

-And while you are cleaning each room, consider updating your home inventory to keep it up to date.
+And while you are cleaning each room, consider updating your home inventory.